 The American violist receives £7000, a new bow and a London recital at Wigmore Hall

-The American violist Paul Vincent Laraia III has been announced as the winner of the 13th Lionel Tertis International Competition, which took place from 6 to 13 April 2019.
-He receives the ‘Lillian Tertis Award’ of £7,000, a London recital at Wigmore Hall and a new viola bow valued at £5,000 donated by Bishop Instruments and Bows.
+Paul Vincent Laraia III has been announced as the winner of the 13th Lionel Tertis International Competition, which took place from 6 to 13 April 2019.
+The 30-year-old American violist receives the ‘Lillian Tertis Award’ of £7,000, a London recital at Wigmore Hall and a new viola bow valued at £5,000 donated by Bishop Instruments and Bows.

-Yuchen Lu from China, was awarded second prize of £5,000, while third prize of £3,000 went to the French violist Paul Adrien Zientara.
+The 20-year-old Chinese violist Yuchen Lu, was awarded second prize of £5,000, while third prize of £3,000 went to the 18-year-old French violist Paul Adrien Zientara.

 Born in Sewell, New Jersey, Laraia studied with Kim Kashkashian at the New England Conservatory of Music, and, in 2011, received first prize at the Sphinx Competition.
 Since then, he has performed and recorded music with soloists including Paul Huang, Stefan Milenkovich, Gil Shaham, Vadim Repin and Cho-liang Lin and has won top chamber music prizes at the Fischoff Competition, the New England Conservatory Honors Ensemble Competition and the Glenn Gould School Chamber Music Competition.
 In addition, he has performed at a variety of festivals, including the Sarasota Music Festival and the Banff Center for Music.